How much does it cost to adopt a baby? 4 possible answers

 Fees include, but are not necessarily limited to, a home study, legal fees for both the adoptive and birth parents, court documentation fees and medical expenses for the birth mother.
 State laws govern these medical reimbursements.

-A personal loan might be another way for a family to cover adoption costs.
+A personal loan or a savings account might be another way for a family to cover adoption costs.

 3. Foreign adoption